 Intuit is a 35-year-old software company focused on personal and small business finance.
-A few months ago, Intuit hired its first Chief Data Officer to lead its 60+ data scientists.
+Intuit recently hired its first Chief Data Officer to lead its 60+ data scientists.
 This speaks to how critical machine learning has become for products like QuickBooks, TurboTax, and Mint.
 Keeping track of your cashflow, taxes, and payroll can get complicated and time-consuming, especially if you are also trying to run a business.
 Fortunately, data can make this a whole lot easier.

 Data science is becoming a key component for powering prosperity around the world.
 In this post, I’ll cover some of the areas we work on, as well as what it’s like to be a data scientist at Intuit.